dota247/CS161-2021/README.md

 ===================================================

-1. create function name animal.py. type following into code
+1. create script

+2. record user input

+3. return user input with a messege

-2. save the file as something
+4. save the file as animal.py

-3. run the code
+5. run the code (does it work? if not fix)

-4. commit and push
+6. commit and push

-5. upload to grade scope
+7. upload to Gradescope

-6. Drink Beer
+8. Drink Beer